Ante-chamber

 2019

-This work is about processing grief.
+This work was developed and created in grief.
 The object and installation are relics of this process.

 Our few years on earth are a prologue to the drama which continues beyond time.